Dennis van Wijk

 Dennis Johannes van Wijk ([ˈdɛnɪ ɕoːˈɦɑnəs fɑɱ ˈʋɛik]; born 16 December 1962) is a Dutch football coach and former football player.
-He is currently unemployed after most recently managing Oostende in the Belgian First Division A.

 Van Wijk was a left-back who began his career in the youth system of Ajax Amsterdam.
 He was unable to break into the first team and joined Norwich City F.C. in 1982.
 He spent four years at Carrow Road and was a member of the Norwich teams that won the English League Cup in 1985 and the Second Division Championship in 1986.
 In that 1985 final, Van Wijk conceded a penalty kick when he handled in the area.
 To the relief of Van Wijk and Norwich, Clive Walker of Sunderland missed the penalty and Norwich won 1–0.